Hydrogen sulfide is a natural gas in the surroundings, and it has been found to provide positive effects to brain function. Read on to learn more.

 Specifically, the glucose transporter molecule, GLUT4, responsible for carrying glucose from the blood (in this case, the cell culture medium) into the cell was inactive.

 The investigators repeated the experiment, adding either H2S or cysteine to the glucose-saturated growing cells.
 Remarkably, both sulfur compounds had the effect of activating the numerous regulators of glucose metabolism, culminating in triggering GLUT4 and the subsequent transport of glucose across the membrane into the cell.

 The researchers speculate the reason for this positive outcome may be due to the antioxidant properties of both H2S and cysteine.
-(Studies have also demonstrated that the other precursor of H2S, N-acetylcysteine (NAC), promotes the synthesis of a key cellular antioxidant, glutathinone.
-It, too, could help neutralize the oxidants produced by cells exposed to high glucose.)
+(Studies have also demonstrated that the other precursor of H2S, N-acetylcysteine (NAC), promotes the synthesis of a key cellular antioxidant, glutathione.
+It, too, can help neutralize the oxidants produced by cells exposed to high glucose.)

 It appears, however, that the major effect of cysteine is actually due to the hydrogen sulfide gas (H2S) produced from it by specific enzymes.
 Exactly how this gas activates the insulin-directed pathway and improves insulin sensitivity is currently under investigation.